 More recent correspondence with the Medical Director of The Royal Sussex County Hospital, Brighton, Sussex, resulted in conciliatory words, such as –

 “I can only imagine how difficult and distressing these last few years have been for you.”

-It is this reason that the information concerning not just poor care at this hospital, and Trust, but the limitations of the NHS medical teams to diagnose a life-threatening toxicity accident they caused is now put in the public domain.
+It is this reason that the information concerning not just poor care and unlawful care at this hospital, and Trust, but the limitations of the NHS medical teams to diagnose a life-threatening toxicity accident they caused is now put in the public domain.

-Due to the appalling conduct of the CEO of The Trust, a complaint was made to The Care Quality Commission, CQC.
+Due to the appalling conduct of the CEO of The Trust, where it became clear he had no intention to meet and work with the patient and to put matters right, a complaint was made to The Care Quality Commission, CQC.

 The CQC is the independent regulator of health and adult social care service in England.
 They do not investigate individual complaints but have a range of powers they can take when people are getting poor care.